VICTORIA-OKESIPE/Data-Science-Competitions/README.md

 # Data-Science-Competitions
-This repository contains documents/files about data science-related competitions I have participated in.
+his repository contains documents/files about data science-related competitions I have participated in.

 ---